pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/python/_index.md

 ### Dev Versions

-Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main branch.
+Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main development branch.
 If you would like to install them, you can use the `--pre` flag to do so.
 For example `pip install --pre -r requirements.txt`.

 ## Package Documentation